google/or-tools/ortools/sat/doc/model.md

 Some remarks:

 -   A solution hint is not a hard constraint.
-The solver will try to use it in search for a while, then will gradually revert to its default search.
+The solver will try to use it in search for a while, and then gradually revert to its default search technique.
--   An infeasible solution hint is not an issue.
-It can be helpful in some repair procedure where one want to look for a solution close to the previous violated state.
+-   It's OK to have an infeasible solution hint.
+It can still be helpful in some repair procedures, where one wants to identify a solution close to a previously violated state.
--   Solution hinting does not need to use all variables.
-Partial solution hinting is perfectly valid.
+-   Solution hints don't need to use all variables: partial solution hints are fine.

 ### Python code